In this lecture, you will learn about olets, which is a self-reinforced branch connection.

 There are two ways for branching from the run pipe.

-- Self-reinforced branches (Olets) are designed as per Process Piping Code ASME B31.3
+- Self-reinforced branches (Olets) are designed as per Process Piping Code ASME B31.3.

-- Most commonly used olets are;
+- The most commonly used olets are;

 - Weldolet, Sockolet, Thredolet, Elbolet and Nipolet,

 - Special Olets such as Latrolet, Flexolet, and Coupolet are also used sometimes.

 - It comes in full size or reducing the size (Full size is when you take a branch of the same size as run pipe size for example, 3 inch to 3 inch.
 And reducing size is when branch size is less than run pipe size 3 inch to 1 inch)

 - Weldolet’s end is suited for the butt welding connection.